 Dr. Rakofsky is a staff physician in the Mood and Anxiety Disorders program.
-He graduated from the Emory University School of Medicine and completed his psychiatric training in the Department of Psychiatry and Behavioral Sciences at Emory University.
-He has also received additional training in psychopharmacology and clinical trials administration.
-He currently runs the Emory University Bipolar Disorders Clinic in addition to serving as the principal investigator for industry-sponsored clinical trials.
-His areas of interest include: Bipolar disorder, psychopharmacology, and residency and medical student education.Curriculum Vitae
+He graduated from the Emory University School of Medicine in 2005 and completed his psychiatric training in the Department of Psychiatry and Behavioral Sciences at Emory University in 2009.
+He has also received additional fellowship training in psychopharmacology and clinical trials administration.
+He currently runs the Emory Bipolar Disorders Clinic in addition to serving as the principal investigator for industry-sponsored clinical trials.
+As the Director of Medical Student Education for the Emory Department of Psychiatry and Behavioral Sciences, he is responsible for training medical students and physician assistants in psychiatry.
+His areas of interests include: bipolar disorder, psychopharmacology, and residency and medical student education.Curriculum Vitae